Compare the health of the releases of your application.

 Releases can be enriched with source control information and more by using a build tool integration.

-The crash rate for a release is calculated as the percentage of sessions that experience an unhandled error.
-The color indicates how this crash rate compares to other releases of your app that have been in use over the last 7 days.
+The stability score shows you the percentage of user sessions in a release that were crash-free.
+The color indicates how this stability score compares to other releases of your app that have been in use over the last 7 days.

 |This release has a higher stability score than your target stability|